Sawrz/docker-configs/mailu/README.md

 1. Change `ROOT_DIR`s value to the path of your main directory.

-1. Enter the IP address of your docker containers network in `RESOLVER_IP`.
+1. Enter the IP address of your Docker containers' network in `RESOLVER_IP`.

 1. Change `TRAEFIK_CERTS_DIR`s value to the path you store the SSL certificates obtained by traefik.